stefbp066/de-zoomcamp-homework/HW2/homework.md

 **First modification I did: add the port to the `docker-compose.yml` in the `02-workflow-orchestration` folder, since I want to check the results of the pipelines locally and the given files does not do this alr.**

+**important for backfill (i.e. running pipelines back in time, from what i understand): go to the scheduled flow > go to the triggers menu, and there will be an option for "backfill executions".**

 Complete the Quiz shown below.
 It’s a set of 6 multiple-choice questions to test your understanding of workflow orchestration, Kestra and ETL pipelines for data lakes and warehouses.

 1) Within the execution for `Yellow` Taxi data for the year `2020` and month `12`: what is the uncompressed file size (i.e. the output file `yellow_tripdata_2020-12.csv` of the `extract` task)?